jwiedeman/react-gtm-kit/README.md

 ---

+## Documentation site

+The Markdown guides in `docs/` are now bundled with a VitePress-powered site for local previews and deployment.
+Use the workspace scripts to work on documentation:

+- `pnpm docs:dev` – run the docs site locally with hot reload.
+- `pnpm docs:build` – produce the static site output in `docs/.vitepress/dist`.
+- `pnpm docs:preview` – preview the production build locally.

+Link new documentation to the navigation by editing `docs/.vitepress/config.ts` so the site surfaces fresh content immediately.

+---

 ## 1. Project charter

 **Goal:** Ship a dead-simple, production-grade GTM client that works in any React era (legacy to current) and exposes all GTM capabilities (multi-container, Consent Mode v2, noscript fallback, environment params, SSR/Next, etc.).
 Complement the core library with reference implementations covering both a server-side integration and a web frontend experience so teams can adopt the kit in full-stack scenarios without guesswork.